 Certificated State Credit

-In 2016, the Legislature provided authority for TCAC to “certificate” state low-income housing tax credits for credit reservations made beginning in 2017.
+In 2016, the Legislature provided authority for CTCAC to “certificate” state low-income housing tax credits for credit reservations made beginning in 2017.
 Certificated state tax credits are sold outright to investors who take no ownership interest in the housing development.
 This eliminates the impact of the state tax credits on an investor’s federal tax liability, allowing the investor to offer higher tax credit pricing.

-Applicants to TCAC must elect certificated state tax credits in the original application, and the applicant must be a non-profit entity.
+Applicants to CTCAC must elect certificated state tax credits in the original application, and the applicant must be a non-profit entity.
 The ownership entity may be both for profit and non-profit, but the named applicant must be a non-profit entity.

 The minimum pricing for certificated state tax credits is eighty cents per dollar of credit.